-I recently ran across a compelling article: Second-Order Thinking: What Smart People Use to Outperform
+I ran across this interesting article: Second-Order Thinking: What Smart People Use to Outperform

-It’s tough to disagree with anything there, but I would also caution that too many levels of thinking is where anxiety lives.
-It’s easy to think yourself into paralysis.
-Into indecision.
-If you have the robotic self-discipline to stop at precisely the right point, then that’s fantastic.
-But at the other extreme, maybe too much analysis helps enable today’s epidemic of uncertainty, mistrust, and general anxiety.
+I don’t disagree with anything there, but I would caution that too many levels of thinking is where anxiety is rooted.
+It’s easy to think yourself into a paralysis of indecision.
+If you are one of the lucky few who have the self-discipline to stop analyzing at precisely the right moment, then good on ya.
+But at the other extreme, maybe too much analysis enables what seems like an epidemic of uncertainty, mistrust, and general anxiety.
+At least partially.

-There’s no doubt that a lack of second order thinking often leads to disaster.
-But there’s something to be said for those of you who can sleep soundly after making a quick decision.
+No doubt that a lack of any second order thinking can lead to disaster.
+But there’s something to be said for those of you who can make a quick decision and then sleep soundly.
 You move quickly.
-And sometimes move recklessly, but at least you’re moving.
+Sometimes, move recklessly.
+But at least you’re moving.

 Either way, I don’t think it’s simple enough to say that Second Order Thinking is a good thing in and of itself.
-You need a good sense of balance of when to keep thinking, and when it’s too much.
-The good sense to know where to stop and finalize things without second guessing yourself.
+As with most things, you need a good sense of balance.
+The good sense to know when to keep thinking, and when it’s too much.
+Where to stop and finalize things without second guessing yourself.